muratk3n/thirdwave/en/README.md

 ---

-Need to be wary with "crashing the gates" mentality..
+Need to be wary with "crashing the gates" talk..
 Back in 90s, u could have that feling about "the Internet" battling retail giants, Walmart.
 The most representative of the era, Amazon, is now another retail giant, another corporation that people complain about in similar ways.